ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 - **Cost Efficiency:** We can tag each module to track individual costs and improve cost efficiency if necessary.
 - **Logical Boundaries:** Modules have logical boundaries, which, combined with their single responsibility, make the overall system easy to reason with.
 This approach ensures a good developer experience and low cognitive load during development.

+### Distinction between Modules and Microservices

+Modules and microservices differ on multiple aspects, but here are the key ones from my perspective:

+- **Deployment:** Modules are deployed as nested CDK stacks within the main CDK application, while microservices are deployed as separate AWS CDK applications.
+Therefore, microservices require complex deployment orchestration and strategies.
+Developers are responsible for managing the dependencies between microservices.
+- **Versioning & Updates:** Updates in microservices require careful coordination between services for breaking changes and additional testing is necessary on overall system level to make sure that the changes are compatible.
+The same is also true for modules, but the effort is much lower, because overall system is deployed as a single unit.
+- **Integration:** Changes in bounded contexts are more complex to manage in microservices and getting them right requires a good understanding of the overall system.
+When bounded contexts are not right, we will be risking difficult challenges like ["Distributed Transactions"](https://en.wikipedia.org/wiki/Distributed_transaction).

 ### Practical Benefits in Action

 There are a number of practical benefits of using "Serverless Modular Monolith".
 In the following list, I would like to summarize the ones that we use a lot: